 First of all, congratulations!
 You have taken care of yourself.
-You’ve fought to create stability, and are focused on building a life free of fear and focus on wealth, health, and happiness.
-Nobody else and nobody else’s unhappiness can take that away from you, even if it can feel like they’re impacting your relationship with money.
+You’ve fought to create stability and are focused on building a life free of fear.
+You’re focusing on wealth, health, and happiness.
+Nobody else’s unhappiness can take that away from you, even if it can feel like they’re impacting your relationship with money.

-Second, it sounds like it’s time to evaluate who you spend your time with on a regular basis.
-Are your friends (and family) adding value to your life or are they draining your energy?
+Second, it sounds like it’s time to evaluate who you regularly spend time with.
+Are your friends (and family) adding value to your life, or are they draining your energy?

 Maybe it’s time to don some hater blockers.

-The happiest people in the world focus on their own journey.
-They don’t compare themselves to others and they don’t blame other people for issues in their own lives.
-If the people in your network haven’t come to this realization yet, then you have a choice.
-Do you spend your time with people who deplete you or people who bring you joy?
+The world’s happiest people focus on their journeys by looking inward instead of outward.
+They don’t compare themselves to others, and they don’t blame other people for their own issues.
+If the people in your network haven’t realized this yet, then you have a choice.
+Do you spend time with people who deplete you or bring you joy?

 Why should you evaluate who you spend time with?

-Data show that the people you surround yourself with directly impact your mental and physical health.
-A two-decade-long study at Harvard Medical School found that ” a friend who’s happy improves your likelihood of being happy by 15 percent, having one who’s unhappy lowers your chances by just [7 percent]).”
-It also matters when it comes to physical health outcomes.
+The people you surround yourself with directly impact your mental and physical health; a two-decade-long study at Harvard Medical School shows it.
+The study found that “a friend who’s happy improves your likelihood of being happy by 15 percent, having one who’s unhappy lowers your chances by just [7 percent]).”
+This also matters when it comes to physical health outcomes.
 Research has shown that a “person’s chance of becoming obese increases by 57% if a close friend is obese, 40% if a sibling is obese, and 37% if a spouse is obese…”

 Being weighed down by others’ opinions or negative habits only distracts you from focusing on your own goals.

-This is true not just with regard to your finances but also your life and the things you can control.
-You can’t control that they are miserable, but you can surely control how it affects you and how much time you choose to spend with them.
+This is true about your finances, life, and the things you can control.
+You can’t control the misery of others, but you can surely control how it affects you and how much time you spend with them.

-Maybe the best holiday present for your dear friends and family this year is a referral.
-If you don’t feel like you can tell them to back off, maybe a professional can guide them towards self-reflection and healing.
+A referral may be the best holiday present for your dear friends and family this year.
+If you don’t feel like telling them to back off, maybe a professional can guide them towards self-reflection and healing.